The Barn

 Eventually Roger came out, and Phil and Carl were with him.
 They came and sat next to me against the barn.
 We could hear the occasional bounce of the basketball upstairs inside.
 I guessed Jimmy and Tim were playing a game of horse or one-on-one.

 We didn’t talk.
 My emotions were still all over the place—topsy-turvy, if you will.
 I was still coming down emotionally from what I’d witnessed.
 But the quiet of the farmland area, the simple sitting among with three other guys I liked, was reassuring somehow.
 And I realized something right then.
 I realized in the calmness that now followed rather than preceded the storm we’d all been part of, that we four sitting quietly with each other, we four could do this; this was right for us.
-It was a personality think, I believe.
+It was a personality thing, I believe.
 Tim and Jimmy, upstairs, this wasn’t who they were.
 This ability to sit and ponder, quietly without the need to speak, without moving, this was part of us, part of the personalities we all had.
 And I felt a closeness to them all I hadn’t before.

 The other two, they were fundamentally different from us four in this sense.